maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x11 CHAR-DISABLE
 Disables character mode (and thus enables line mode).

-The control character CHAR-DISABLE (disables character mode and thus) enables line mode (see CHAR-DISABLE).
+The control character CHAR-DISABLE (disables character mode and thus) enables line mode.
 See Model section for details.
 When line mode is enabled, make sure to send a LINE-COMMIT (`\n`) at the end of each line.

 By default character mode is enabled.